 Hamburg University of Applied Sciences

-College/School of Engineering
+Faculties of Engineering

-Faculty of Engineering and Computer Science
+- Faculty of Engineering and Computer Science

-Faculty of Life Sciences
+- Faculty of Life Sciences

 Hamburg University of Applied Sciences (HAW Hamburg) is one of the largest of its kind in Germany and within our four faculties we offer a wide range of Bachelor’s and Master’s programmes in engineering, IT and life sciences.
 In teaching we focus on applied sciences, giving our students a practical insight into their fields of study through projects, lab work, internships and theses in industry.
 Our expertise is drawn from faculty, who have worked in industry before joining the university.
 In research we are an important partner for the city of Hamburg’s companies and innovation clusters, developing new ideas from the synergies of this dynamic location.